hsamuelson/rnetf/README.md

 ## Description
 Training of neural networks using backpropagation, resilient backpropagation with (Riedmiller, 1994).
 Using neuralnet package.
 The package allows flexible settings through custom-choice of error and activation function.
 Furthermore, the calculation of generalized weights (Intrator O & Intrator N, 1993) is implemented.
-This package provides a framework to run neural networks and other classification algorithms through a sub-classification regression in order to perfect, and tune accuracy both recall, in the given model.
+This package provides a framework to run neural networks and other classification algorithms through a sub-classification regression in order to perfect, and tune both accuracy and recall, in the given model.

 ## Problem
 Training sets with a large number of individual objects, which lowers neural net performance.